What is the difference between stage 1, 2 and 3 tuning?

 Stage 2 modifications

 These stage 2 mods offer larger power gains than stage one but will usually require additional work or other parts if you want them to work reliably.
 Some of the examples listed in stage 1 can also be regarded as stage 2 mods if they are extreme in their ambition.

 A stage 2 mod is usually a DIY fit but many will require specialist knowledge and tools.
-Addition of a larger or hybrid turbo (requires a remap and fuelling upgrades as well as potential engine strengthening), fast road cams (need some engine dismantling and will need to be fitted with followers/lifters ect but ideally the engine will need to be remapped), Supercharger kits (these need air intake, exhaust and mapping modifications before they can work at all.)
+Addition of a larger or hybrid turbo (requires a remap and fueling upgrades as well as potential engine strengthening), fast road cams (need some engine dismantling and will need to be fitted with followers/lifters etc but ideally the engine will need to be remapped), Supercharger kits (these need air intake, exhaust and mapping modifications before they can work at all.)